 Aston Villa were one of the founder members of the Football League in 1888 and of the Premier League in 1992.
 Villa are one of only five English clubs to have won the European Cup, in 1981–82.
 They have also won the Football League First Division seven times, the FA Cup seven times, the League Cup five times, and the UEFA Super Cup once.

-Considering atmosphere, fans’ opinion, ticket sales, social media buzz, and the history between the clubs, here are the five biggest rivals of Aston Villa.
+Considering the atmosphere, fans’ opinions, ticket sales, social media buzz, and the history between the clubs, here are the five biggest rivals of Aston Villa.

 5. Coventry City

 Aston Villa and Leicester City are considered Coventry City’s biggest traditional rivals.
 However, in recent years, it can be argued that Coventry sports fans have had to work hard to find a “true” rival, with the Birmingham region falling back on its traditional geographical rivalries rather than their neighbors down the A45.

 In a recent survey, Coventry fans voted Aston Villa as their biggest rivals ahead of Leicester City.
 In the same survey, Villa fans rated Coventry as only the fifth-biggest rival.

 The 1936-37 season marked the first time Coventry met with local-rivals Aston Villa in league football, and the result was a 0-0 draw.